-On December 7, 2016, the Compensation Committee approved certain amendments to our policy for the compensation of our non-employee directors, effective immediately.
-Following the amendments, our director compensation policy consisted of the following:
+Since December 7, 2016, our director compensation policy consisted of the following:

-- each non-employee director will receive, on an annual basis, a cash retainer of \$35,000; - each non-employee director who has then served on the Board for at least six months will receive, on the date of the first Board meeting held after each year's annual meeting of stockholders, an option to purchase 10,000 shares of common stock, which shall vest in three equal annual installments: - · the chairman of the Board, if a non-employee director, will receive an additional cash retainer of \$45,000; - each non-employee director who serves on the Audit Committee will receive a cash retainer of \$7,500 per year (\$15,000 for the chair); - each non-employee director who serves on the Compensation Committee will receive a cash retainer of \$5,000 per year (\$10,000 for the chair); - each non-employee director who serves on the Nominating and Corporate Governance Committee will receive a cash retainer of \$5,000 (\$7,500 for the chair); and - each non-employee director upon initial election to the Board will receive a one-time award of an option to purchase 25,000 shares of common stock, which option shall vest in three equal annual installments. - On March 22, 2018, the Compensation Committee approved an increase in the compensation paid to the chairman of the Board to \$200,000 per year, to be paid in an annual grant of restricted shares of common stock.
+- each non-employee director will receive, on an annual basis, a cash retainer of \$35,000; - each non-employee director who serves on the Audit Committee will receive a cash retainer of \$7,500 per year (\$15,000 for the chair); - each non-employee director who serves on the Compensation Committee will receive a cash retainer of \$5,000 per year (\$10,000 for the chair); - each non-employee director who serves on the Nominating and Corporate Governance Committee will receive a cash retainer of \$5,000 (\$7,500 for the chair); and - each non-employee director upon initial election to the Board will receive a one-time award of an option to purchase 25,000 shares of common stock, which option shall vest in three equal annual installments. - On March 22, 2018, the Compensation Committee approved an increase in the compensation paid to the chairman of the Board to \$200,000 per year, to be paid in an annual grant of restricted shares of common stock. - On April 3, 2018, the Compensation Committee approved an annual award of an option to purchase shares of common stock equal to \$60,000 for each non-employee director. - On September 25, 2019, the Compensation Committee approved an annual award of an option to purchase shares of common stock equal in dilution to the 2018 annual grant.
+The annual award value for grant was equal to \$16,324 for each non-employee director.